Find Affordable College Courses

 Corvallis, OR

 A rank of #3 on this year’s list means Oregon State University is a great place for fisheries sciences students working on their bachelor’s degree.
-Oregon State is a fairly large public school located in the city of Corvallis.
+Oregon State is a very large public school located in the city of Corvallis.

 The average amount in student loans that fisheries majors at Oregon State take out while working on their Bachelor's Degree is $36,016.